Amplify-Insurance/monorepo/README.md

 configured in `.env` (see `.env.example`).
 Address resolution happens inside `frontend/app/config/deployments.js` in the following order:

-1. `deployedAddresses.json` – the file written by the Hardhat deploy scripts in the repository root.
+1. `deployments/deployedAddresses.json` – the file written by the Hardhat deploy scripts in the `deployments` directory.
 It now stores an array of deployments and is loaded first when present.
 2. `NEXT_PUBLIC_DEPLOYMENTS` – optional environment variable containing a JSON
    array of deployments which overrides the config file.